Travel doesn’t have to be expensive!

 A bed in a dorm costs $5-$15, you can easily spend less than $10/day on food, and buses only cost a few dollars.

-The Perhentian are some of the most beautiful in Asia.
-There is also lots of awesome snorkeling here, as well as some of the cheapest Scuba Diving certification there is.
+The Perhentian is home to some of the most beautiful islands in Asia.
+You'll find lots of awesome snorkeling opportunities here, as well as some of the cheapest Scuba Diving certification there is.

 Ecuador is a beautiful and affordable country in South America to travel to!
 It’s home to the Amazon rainforest, Andes, and even the Galapagos Islands.